ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 [Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication) provides extra security for login and access controls.
 MFA is also referred to as Two-Factor Authentication or 2FA.

-Additionally, use MFA in systems for privileged or important step confirmation.
+Use MFA in systems for privileged or important step confirmation.
 For example, the user must enter their MFA code when deleting a record.

 Follow the [NCSC guidance][ncscmfa] for enabling MFA.

 Use [Time-based One-Time Password Algorithm (TOTP)](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) or hardware and software tokens.
-Only use SMS or email-based one-time code methods if TOTP or hardware/software based tokens are not available.

-SMS MFA is still better than no MFA.
+If possible, avoid using SMS or email messages containing one-time login codes.
+If TOTP applications, or hardware- or software-based tokens, are not available to you, then SMS MFA or email MFA is still better than no MFA.

 Systems must offer MFA alternatives to users where they are available.
 For example, MFA codes sent by SMS are not suitable if mobile devices are not allowed in the room or building.